Use the Axia PR crisis communication e-book to prepare yourself

 Why you need a PR firm

 A company crisis – even a small one – can steal your focus and take away the resources you need for improving your growth and profitability.
 Studies have shown that every dollar spent on crisis communication planning can save you seven dollars during an actual crisis.

 Let the communication experts at Axia Public Relations be your trusted advisors and crisis managers.
 We will help you guard your reputation and get through any crisis with the right messages and positive public exposure.
-Download our free e-book Managing Public Relations in a Crisis or contact us today before a crisis hits your company tomorrow.
+Download our e-book Managing Public Relations in a Crisis or contact us today before a crisis hits your company tomorrow.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.